SSAFA: Residential housing

 St Vincent's Care Home at Ryde provides residential care for older ex-service personnel and their spouses.

 The Royal Homes in Wimbledon provide accommodation where widows and daughters of those who used to serve can live independently.

 Glasgow's Helping Heroes

 'Glasgow's Helping Heroes' is a service provided by SSAFA in partnership with Glasgow City Council for current and former members of the armed forces and their dependants or carers who live, work or wish to relocate there.
 Its dedicated team works with national and local government and third sector providers to resolve clients' employment, housing, health, financial and/or social isolation issues.

-Forcesline help line
+Forcesline helpline

-SSAFA also offers Forcesline, is a free and confidential telephone helpline, live chat, and email service that provides support for both current and ex-servicemen and women from the Armed Forces and for their families.
+SSAFA also offers Forcesline, a free and confidential telephone helpline, live chat, and email service that provides support for both current and ex-servicemen and women from the Armed Forces and for their families.

 Locations

 SSAFA provides support where it is needed in the UK and worldwide: